-Based on state and local assessment data, stakeholder consultation, and other collected data the district identifies this Goal and subsequent Actions as priorities for the district.
+Based on state and local assessment data, educational partner consultation, and other collected data the district identifies this Goal and subsequent Actions as priorities for the district.
 Goal 2 is a broad goal focused on improving performance across the wide range of metrics listed below.
-Opportunities for parents and our community to participate and communicate effectively need to continue to grow in order for students to reach their academic and social-emotional goals.
+Opportunities for parents of the LEA to participate and communicate effectively are needed to continue to grow in order for students to reach their academic and social-emotional goals.
 Parents also need to be supported in their efforts to become informed and educated so that they can actively participate in the LESD community and promote educational success for their children.
 This goal supports our vision, mission, and student profile identified as part of our strategic action planning process engaged in prior to the LCAP 2021-24 cycle.
 This goal speaks to get parents involved in their child's education and to feel welcomed and engaged when attending school activities.
-A District translator will be available to provide services for communications that will be sent home or for in-person translating and Parent Liaisons will provide parents with classes that will assist them with working with their child while at home with homework.
-Our stakeholder groups identified the importance of the following areas when considering the development of learning goal with a focus on the whole child:
+A District translator will be available to provide services for communications that will be sent home or for in-person translating.
+Under direct supervision from staff from the California Community Schools Grant, the Parent Liaisons will facilitate parents with classes that will assist them with working with their child while at home with homework.
+Our educational partner groups identified the importance of the following areas when considering the development of learning goal with a focus on the whole child:

 - 1. Increase parent participation in programs - 2.
 Seek parent input for the decision-making process at the district and site level for all students including unduplicated students and students with exceptional needs as measured by number of parents participating in district and site committees and meeting minutes - 3.
 Strengthen home to school connection - 4.
-More parent education workshops on how to support their children IThe metrics described below will be used to measure progress towards our goal.
+More parent education workshops on how to support their children

+Thel metrics described below will be used to measure progress towards our goal.